 Uninstalling an IdM server does not automatically remove any backup files.

-ipa-backupruns in offline mode, which will stop all IdM services.
-The services will start automatically after the backup is finished.
+ipa-backuputility runs in offline mode, which stops all IdM services.
+The utility automatically restarts IdM services after the backup is finished.

 - A full-server backup must always run with IdM services offline, but a data-only backup may be performed with services online.

-By default, backups are created on the file system containing the
+ipa-backuputility creates backups on the file system containing the

 /var/lib/ipa/backup/directory.
-We recommend creating backups regularly on a file system separate from the production filesystem used by IdM, and archiving the backups to a fixed medium (tape or optical storage, for example).
+Red Hat recommends creating backups regularly on a file system separate from the production filesystem used by IdM, and archiving the backups to a fixed medium, such as tape or optical storage.

 - Consider performing backups on hidden replicas.
 IdM services can be shut down on hidden replicas without affecting IdM clients.

 For example, if your IdM deployment uses an integrated Certificate Authority (CA), a backup run on a non-CA replica will not capture CA data.
 Red Hat recommends verifying that the replica where you perform an